drumovski/portfolio/README.md

 The pages are:

-**Home**
+1. **Home**

-**Web Development**
+2. **Web Development**

-**Code**
+3. **Code**

-**About Me**
+4. **About Me**

-**Blog**
+5. **Blog**

 All sites are thematically linked with similar forest scene background images from my photography work.
 I used a parallax effect in all pages to have the background image static with scroll-able foreground content.
 The exception to this is the home page which has an additional effect to make the background scroll at a slower rate than the foreground.

 All content is responsive for different width screens.
-There is only one media query for screens larger than 600px.
+There is two media queries.
+One for mobile to active the hamburger menu and one for screens larger than 900px to split some content over 2 columns.
 I felt that this was sufficient as the content is mostly percentage based and scales with the screen width consistently with the design vision I had for the pages.

 The blog page has drop-down content included within the page to display the blog post contents.